 The Conference and Awards has grown over the years to become the largest regional gathering of a global audience of women technologists, scientists, mathematicians and achievers who are not only adding diversity to the world around us but are also essential participants in the health of the global economy.

-The Women in STEM Hackathon is dedicated to creating opportunities for female entrepreneurs and to turn their ideas into innovative, sustainable businesses.
 During the Hackathon, women meet like-minded women, angels, and support organizations and they are able to create networks for a lifetime.
 The Hackathon offers women participants an opportunity to interact with professionals from the industry and gain insightful knowledge about their chosen stream of study.
 The Hackathon challenges aspiring female technology enthusiasts to explore feasible ideas, develop their team skills, and strengthen their network.

 The Meera Kaul Foundation partners with Universities and Corporates to conduct the Hackathon.
 Established mentors are invited to guide the participants.
 An esteemed panel of Judges assesses the prototypes to give away the awards.
 The whole process is thoughtfully designed to give a once in a life time experience to the participants.